killermann/samk.blog/content/topics/sjmd-book/_index.md

 ---
-title: Social Justice, Minus Dogma Book
+title: The Social Justice, Minus Dogma Book
-description: "testing"
+description: "Sam Killermann is publicly writing a book about Social Justice, Minus Dogma.
+Subscribe to follow along."
 ---

 I'm blogging my newest book!
 I created [a special mailing list for everyone who wants to follow along and participate](https://hues.ck.page/353dcc23a0).
 You can also just come back to this page periodically, or subscribe [via RSS](index.xml).